vedala/kalyanv_blog/_posts/2019-05-23-tutorial-a-basic-data-pipeline.md

   - once I started using Stitch, I found the service to be excellent.
 The free account allows only one destination to be added.
 This was adequate for my needs.

 Setting up data source in Stitch
-  - as mentioned above, after the cleaning and preparation step, the cleaned data files are uploaded to S3
+  - as mentioned above, after the cleaning and preparation step, the cleaned data files are uploaded to S3.
   - Stitch provides the ability to use many different types of sources, CSV files stored on AWS S3 is one of the supported sources.
-  - on starting a new integration, I first pick an integration name
+  - on starting a new integration, I first pick an integration name.
-  - this is used as the schema name in the postgres database
+  - this is used as the schema name in the postgres database.
   - next, I select AWS S3 CSV integration from the list of integrations presented.
-Next, I type in my S3 bucket name and file name
+Next, I type in my S3 bucket name and file name.
   - grant access to S3 bucket.
-Directs me to create an IAM role, provides details such as AWS account id, role name, role policy to use for creating the IAM role
+Directs me to create an IAM role, provides details such as AWS account id, role name, role policy to use for creating the IAM role.
-  - setup CSV files to table name mapping
+  - setup CSV files to table name mapping.
   - setup integration frequency.
 Since this project needs just one-time load of data, I pick the default (30 minute) interval.
 Stitch starts the first load within minutes of setting up the integration.
 After data load is complete, I turn off the integration.

 Setting up destination in Stitch

-  - as mentioned above, Stitch free plan allows only one destination to be setup
+  - as mentioned above, Stitch free plan allows only one destination to be setup.
-  - on the user interface for setting up the destination, I pick PostgreSQL as the destination type
+  - on the user interface for setting up the destination, I pick PostgreSQL as the destination type.
-  - on picking PostgreSQL, I enter details such as RDS host endpoint, port, username, password and database name
+  - on picking PostgreSQL, I enter details such as RDS host endpoint, port, username, password and database name.
-  - the interface provides a list of IP address and directs me to whitelist these IP addresses on my RDS instance
+  - the interface provides a list of IP address and directs me to whitelist these IP addresses on my RDS instance.
-  - after entering all details, Stitch checks if it can connect to the database and if successful, creates the destination
+  - after entering all details, Stitch checks if it can connect to the database and if successful, creates the destination.

 _**Data Warehouse**_